ruonan54j/search-acme/README.md

      * pin and unpin posts (pinned post will remain at the top)
      * adding and removing tags from search results
      * deleting results
- * Sorts results based on number of matching terms (search results with more matching terms will be displayed first)
+ * Sort results based on number of matching terms (search results with more matching terms will be displayed first)
- * Filtering results by category
+ * Filtering results by category (eg: category, contacts...)

 ## Approach to design
 **dates**